Devesh-Kashikar/indian-railways-agent/README.md

 - User enters a natural language query like:
   *"When does train 12951 reach Mumbai?"*
 - Cursor AI processes the input and sends a request via Pipedream to Indian Railways APIs.
-- The API response is parsed and returned in a human-friendly format.
+-  Real-time data from Indian Railways API is fetched and formatted.

 💡 **Tech Used**:
 - Cursor AI (Prompt logic, NLP handling)